bparanj/rom/third_chapter.md

 p c.wheels
 ```

 Why would you want to do it the second way?
-The answer to this question is discussed in an upcoming article.
+The answer is discussed in an upcoming article.

 Step 9
 Let's now compare the methods in Module, Class and Object.
 Here are the methods in Module.